Remembering Leonard Lane: The story of BC’s only black-led credit union this Black History Month.

-Leonard is one of the unsung heroes of Black Strathcona, a neighborhood in East Vancouver that was home to this city’s first and only black community.
-His daughter, Lenora Lane, says her dad enjoyed teaching her the value of money.
+As one of Black Strathcona’s unsung heroes, his daughter, Lenora Lane, said her dad enjoyed teaching her the value of money.
 “I learned so much from him at an early age and it became a great base to build on as I grew older.
 Today, I still hold those values dear to my heart.”

-Her father became involved with The British Columbia Association for the Advancement of Coloured People in 1956.
-In addition to helping fight problems or prejudice, the group was also an opportunity to bring people together to share ideas.
+Lenora also recalls how her father became involved with The British Columbia Association for the Advancement of Coloured People in 1956.
+In addition to helping fight problems such as prejudice, she said the group also provided an opportunity for people together to come together to share ideas.
 One of those ideas was a credit union.

-When the credit union started, Leonard took a bookkeeping course.
-He wanted to learn how to keep the records properly.
-He pulled together what was necessary to set up an informal office in the basement of his home in Burnaby.
+When the credit union started, Leonard took a bookkeeping course to learn how to keep the records properly.
+He also pulled together what was necessary to set up an informal office in the basement of his home in Burnaby.
 It became a place where members would come to make deposits or do whatever business they needed.

-Lenora remembers being six or seven and filling a green folder from the BC Unity Credit Union with nickels.
-“When it reached a dollar I would run downstairs to the basement and deposit them into my account,” she says.
+Lenora remembers being six or seven and using a green folder from the BC Unity Credit Union as a makeshift piggy bank to fill with nickels.
+“When it reached a dollar I would run downstairs to the basement and deposit them into my account,” she sayid.
 “I was always so excited.”

 Leonard and Lenora Lane

-Leonard retired in the 1980s.
-Sadly, Leonard died on January 8, 2016, at the age of 94.
-His accomplishments and passion left our community better off than he found it and his legacy is an example of how one person can make a difference.
+Leonard retired in the 1980s and moved to Surrey, BC with his wife Adeline.
+He died on January 8, 2016, at the age of 94.
+Leonard’s accomplishments and passion left the community better and his legacy serves as inspiring example of how one person can make a meaningful difference.

 For more information on the contributions of Leonard Lane and the history of Vancouver’s black community visit: http://blackstrathcona.com/.